-On behalf of Hastings Law Firm P.C. posted in Surgical Errors on Wednesday, October 21, 2015.
+On behalf of Hastings Law Firm P.C. posted in Houston Law Firm for Gallbladder Surgery on Wednesday, October 21, 2015.

 Texas patients, like patients all across the country, expect medical professionals to provide care that will reflect the many years of education and experience they have.
 Unfortunately, some procedures leave patients disillusioned about the level of professional medical care they received.
 A surgery that resulted in a spinal cord injury and paralysis led to a recent medical malpractice lawsuit in another state.